Dhak Pandori

 Dhak Pandori is a village in Kapurthala district in North India, in the central part of the Punjab.

-Dhak Pandori is a small village located in Phagwara Tehsil of Kapurthala district, Punjab with total 441 families residing.
+Dhak Pandori is a small village located in Phagwara Tehsil of Kapurthala district, Punjab with a total of 441 families residing.
 The Dhak Pandori village has population of 2439 of which 1297 are males while 1142 are females as per Population Census 2011.

 In Dhak Pandori village population of children with age 0-6 is 249 which makes up 10.21% of total population of village.
 Average Sex Ratio of Dhak Pandori village is 880 which is lower than Punjab state average of 895.
 Child Sex Ratio for the Dhak Pandori as per census is 844, lower than Punjab average of 846.

 Dhak Pandori village has lower literacy rate compared to Punjab.
 In 2011, literacy rate of Dhak Pandori village was 74.52% compared to 75.84% of Punjab.
 In Dhak Pandori Male literacy stands at 77.54% while female literacy rate was 71.11%.

 As per constitution of India and Panchyati Raaj Act, Dhak Pandori village is administrated by Sarpanch (Head of Village) who is elected representative of village.